101 NYC Engagement Photo Locations

 101. East River Piano

 Now for the surprise!
-Not sure if this piano is still floating around somewhere, but it was the most incredible experience to follow this piano to this location under the Brooklyn Bridge.
-The piano supposedly washed up onshore and we had to take our couple here for an epic engagement photo session.
+I’m not sure if this piano is still floating around, but it was the most incredible experience to follow it to this location under the Brooklyn Bridge.
+The piano supposedly washed up onshore, and we had to take our couple here for an epic engagement photo session.

-Now that you’ve learned about all the NYC engagement photo locations I’ve photographed, I am happy to share with you a guide on how to prepare for your engagement shoot with me.
+Now that you’ve learned about all the NYC engagement photo locations I’ve photographed, I am happy to share a guide on preparing for your engagement session.

 Contact me to book your engagement photo session.